Positioning Swing Care as a leading authority in fibromyalgia care.

 I began by choosing several serif and sans-serif typefaces, which I then paired up for headings and body copy.
 After narrowing down to fewer options, I tested them on a couple of low-fidelity page mockups and selected the final pair.

-Expanding the color palette
+Expanding the palette

 I expanded our color palette thoughtfully, selecting hues that complemented the existing colors and aligned with the brand personality.
 By emphasizing some of the additional colors, I successfully differentiated Swing Care's visual identity from Swing Tx.

-Establishing the illustration style
+Establishing the style

-I started by looking at different illustration styles and sets, selecting one that aligned with the brand personality, was easy to recreate, and complemented the other visual identity elements further enhancing the visual language and storytelling capabilities.
+I started by looking at different illustration styles and sets, selecting one that aligned with the brand personality, was easy to recreate, and complemented the other visual identity elements, further enhancing the visual language and storytelling capabilities.

-Setting the tone for the photography
+Setting the tone for photography

 I selected a photography style that resonated with the audience and complemented our overall aesthetic, reinforcing the brand's identity and creating a cohesive visual experience across all touchpoints.
 Some of the words used to describe the style were empowered, natural, diverse, in the moment, and honest.

-CREATING A SIMPLE DESIGN SYSTEM
+DEVELOPING A BASIC DESIGN SYSTEM

 Setting up the color key